adityahongal/Go-Basics/goVariables/README.md

 Outside of a function (in the global/package scope), every statement begins with a keyword (var, func, and so on) and so the := construct is not available.

+# TYPE INFERENCE

+To declare a variable without specifying an explicit type (either by using the := syntax or var = expression syntax), the variable's type is inferred from the value on the right hand side.

+When the right hand side of the declaration is typed, the new variable is of that same type:

+#### var i int
+### j := i // j is also an int

+However, when the right hand side is a literal value (an untyped numeric constant like 42 or 3.14), the new variable will be an int, float64, or complex128 depending on its precision:

+#### i := 42           // int
+#### f := 3.14         // float64
+#### g := 0.867 + 0.5i // complex128

+# SAME LINE DECLARATIONS

+You can declare multiple variables on the same line:
+#### mileage, company := 80276, "Tesla"

+# TYPE SIZES

+Ints, uints, floats, and complex numbers all have type sizes.

+int  int8  int16  int32  int64 // whole numbers

+uint uint8 uint16 uint32 uint64 uintptr // positive whole numbers

+float32 float64 // decimal numbers

+complex64 complex128 // imaginary numbers (rare)

+The size (8, 16, 32, 64, 128, etc) represents how many bits in memory will be used to store the variable.
+The "default" int and uint types refer to their respective 32 or 64-bit sizes depending on the environment of the user.

+The standard sizes that should be used unless the developer has a specific need are:

+int
+uint
+float64
+complex128

+### Some types can be converted like this:
+#### temperatureFloat := 88.26
+#### temperatureInt := int64(temperatureFloat)

+# WHEN SHOULD I USE A MORE SPECIFIC TYPE?

+### When you're super concerned about performance and memory usage.

+#### OR Unless you have a good reason to, stick to the following types:

+- bool
+- string
+- int
+- uint
+- byte
+- rune
+- float64
+- complex128

+# CONSTANTS

+Constants are declared with the const keyword.
+They can't use the := short declaration syntax.

+#### const pi = 3.14159

+# COMPUTED CONSTANTS

+Constants must be known at compile time.
+They are usually declared with a static value:
+#### const myInt = 15

+#### For example, this is valid:

+#### const firstName = "Lane"
+#### const lastName = "Wagner"
+#### const fullName = firstName + " " + lastName

+That said, you cannot declare a constant that can only be computed at run-time like you can in JavaScript.

+#### This breaks:
+#### // the current time can only be known when the program is running
+#### const currentTime = time.Now()